-Given the increased regulatory expectations on model risk management, independent validation, and the Bank's focus on data-driven analytics and decision-making, RMV continuously tests the quality and robustness of our risk models, benchmarks our risk models to global best practices on model risk management, develops and employs automation tools on recurring models subjected to annual validation, considers the impact of stress and macroeconomic scenarios to latest modeling methodologies employed, and ensures that proper emphasis is placed on models supporting financial inclusion and sustainability initiatives.
+Given the increased regulatory expectations on model risk management, independent validation, and the Bank's focus on data-driven analytics and decision-making.
+RMV continuously tests the quality and robustness of our risk models.
+In 2024, RMV engaged a third-party consultant to conduct a maturity assessment of the current state of the Bank's model risk management benchmarked against global standards and leading industry practice to further enhance their framework and methodology.

+In response to the Bank's commitment to data-driven analytics and decision-making, RMV continuously update and utilize automation tools on recurring models subjected to annual validation, develop applications to provide our stakeholders accessibility to real-time model information, consider the impact of stress and macroeconomic scenarios to latest modeling methodologies employed, and ensures that proper emphasis is placed on models supporting financial inclusion and sustainability initiatives.